GIDC roped in to attract MSMEs at Dholera SIR 11th Jan 2019 | Source by https://www.ahmedabadmirror.indiatimes.com/

 Talking about GIDC coming to Dholera SIR, Shivahare said, “GIDC has a vast experience in establishing MSMEs along with large companies.
 We want to offer plug-and-play facility in the SIR along with tax benefits and subsidies to make the proposition of coming to Dholera attractive for industries.”

 Industrialists welcome move

-Chairman of Gujarat council of Federation of Indian Chambers of Commerce and Industry (FICCI) Rajiv Vastupal said, “Getting MSMEs in Dholera SIR is a great idea.
+Chairman of Gujarat council of Federation of Indian Chambers of Commerce and Industry (FICCI) Rajiv Vastupal said, “Getting MSMEs at Dholera SIR in DMIC corridor is a great idea.
 Currently, electricity rates and general logistics cost is killing the MSMEs.
 Thus, with the proposed developments like mega power plant, airport and express highway it will encourage MSMEs to move here.”

 Referring to the smart city development in Dholera, he added “The authorities are also planning to develop residential townships at Dholera SIR.
 This will help employee-friendly environment.”

 Former Gujarat Chamber of Commerce and Industries (GCCI) President Sailesh Patwari said, “In developed countries, the contribution of MSMEs to GDP is as high as 65 per cent.
 However, in India it is much less.
 Focus on MSMEs and entry of GIDC in SIR is a welcome step as it will generate jobs for local and state economy.”